gatsbyjs/gatsby/docs/contributing/docs-contributions.md

 ## Top priorities

 Check the GitHub repo for issues labeled with ["documentation" and "good first issue"](https://github.com/gatsbyjs/gatsby/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22type%3A+documentation%22+label%3A%22good+first+issue%22) for your first time contributing to Gatsby, or ["documentation" and "help wanted"](https://github.com/gatsbyjs/gatsby/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22type%3A+documentation%22+label%3A%22help+wanted%22) to see all documentation issues that are ready for community help.
 Once you start a PR to address one of these issues, you can remove the "help wanted" label.
+As well, examine the list of articles that haven't been fully fleshed out at the [Stub List](/contributing/stub-list).

 ## Options for contributing to the Gatsby docs